sbotham/Repo/MavenTemplate/README.md

 		use git to check these in from skutter					DONE scripts to run docker cons etc

-12. auto populate commit message in STS
+12. auto populate commit message in STS							DONE
+		1. install mylyn plugin
+		2. window/prefs/myln/team  set commit message
+		3. start a task and make active (view mylyn/tasklist/create)  right click and activate
+		4.

 13. create shortcut to run putty and connect to HP-BUILD		DONE update shortcut